Financial Aid Glossary

 Loan Servicer – A company the Department of Education assigns to handle the billing and other services on the federal student loan on behalf of the Department of Education, at no cost to you.
 The loan servicer will work with students on repayment options and will assist you with other tasks related to the federal student loan.

-Master Promissory Note – A legal document in which students promise to repay a loan and any accrued interest and feed to the Department of Education.
+Master Promissory Note – A legal document in which students promise to repay a loan and any accrued interest and fees to the Department of Education.
 It also explains the terms and conditions of the loan(s).

 Video: Subsidized/Unsubsidized Loan Master Promissory Note (MPN) Tips to Complete